danielsimon4/language-modeling/README.md

 I took the following notes from Andrej Karpathy's great [list of videos on language modeling](https://youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&si=P6YmUo5Wn5A_95cj).
 Please refer to his videos while reading these notebooks.

-Andrej Karpathy created [Makemore](https://github.com/karpathy/makemore), a **character-level language model** that takes one text file as input and generates more things, with the educational purpose of teaching a wide choice of language models.

-## Content:

 ### Makemore:

+Andrej Karpathy created [Makemore](https://github.com/karpathy/makemore), a **character-level language model** that takes one text file as input, and generates more things like it.
+We will feed it with a database of names, [names.txt](https://github.com/danielsimon4/language-modeling/blob/main/names.txt), and makemore will generate cool baby name ideas.

 1. **Bigram models**
     - Notebook: [Bigram](https://github.com/danielsimon4/language-modeling/blob/main/Bigram.ipynb)